-The Nine Worlds (Old Norse Níu Heimar) are the homelands of the various classes of beings that populate the pre-Christian worldview of the Norse and other Germanic peoples.
+The Nine Worlds (Old Norse Níu Heimar) are the homelands of the various types of beings found in the pre-Christian worldview of the Norse and other Germanic peoples.
 They’re held in the branches and roots of the world-tree Yggdrasil.

 The Nine Worlds as a group are mentioned in a poem in the Poetic Edda.
 However, no source gives a list of exactly which worlds comprise the nine.
 Based on the kinds of beings found in Norse mythology and the reference to their homelands in various literary sources, however, we can compile the following tentative reconstruction: